 Fastest-ever car is electric

-However, Tesla is aiming to take things even further.
-The US electric vehicle manufacturer recently unveiled the second-generation Roadster.
-The company says the sports car will be able to do 0-60mph in 1.9 seconds, making it the fastest-ever production car.
-The Roadster’s top speed is also set to be above 250mph.
+Furthermore, Tesla is aiming to take things even further in the future.
+The US electric vehicle manufacturer plans to launch the second-generation Roadster in 2020, and the company says the sports car will be able to do 0-60mph in 1.9 seconds.
+This will make it the fastest-ever production car, with a top speed of 250mph also set to be one of the highest on record.

 Electric cars also have their own racing series.
-The most famous is the Formula E championship; now in its fourth season, the series is growing in both format and talent.
-Manufacturers such as Jaguar and Audi are already signed up and competing in the series, with others such as Mercedes signed up for upcoming seasons.
+The most famous is the Formula E championship; now approaching its sixth season, the series is growing in both format and talent.
+Manufacturers such as Jaguar, Audi, Mercedes, Porsche and others are already signed up, with more big names set to join.

 The racing is close and entertaining, with the single-seater series attracting plenty of former F1 drivers.
-It’s also the testing ground for many manufacturers looking to get into the electric vehicle industry.
+It’s also the testing ground for many manufacturers looking to launch themselves into the electric vehicle industry.